-The nature of serious misconduct appeared so disputable to the Secretary-General that he granted termination indemnities, which are expressly forbidden by the Staff Regulations (annex III) in cases of summary dismissal.
+The allegation of serious misconduct appeared so disputable to the Secretary-General that he granted termination indemnities, which are expressly forbidden by the Staff Regulations (annex III) in cases of summary dismissal.

-Whatever view may be held as to the conduct of the Applicant, that conduct could not be described as serious misconduct, which alone under staff regulation 10.2 and the relevant Rules, justifies the Secretary-General in dismissing a staff member summarily without the safeguard afforded by the disciplinary procedure.
+Whatever view may be held as to the conduct of the Applicant, that conduct could not be described as serious misconduct, which alone under Staff Regulation 10.2 and the relevant Rules, justifies the Secretary-General is dismissing a staff member summarily without the safeguard afforded by the disciplinary procedure.

-- 10. In these circumstances, the decision to terminate the Applicant's appointment, since it cannot be based upon the provisions of the Staff Regulations and Rules, must be declared illegal. - 11.
-Whereas the Tribunal has received claims in respect of the period up to date of reinstatement as follows: - (a) for full salary up to date of reinstatement, less amount paid at termination in lieu of notice; - (b) additional remedial relief to the extent of \$7,855; and has considered the Respondent's reply;
+10. In these circumstances, the decision to terminate the Applicant's appointment, since it cannot be based upon the provisions of the Staff Regulations and Rules, must be declared illegal.

+- 11. Whereas the Tribunal has received claims in respect of the period up to date of reinstatement as follows: - (a) For full salary up to date of reinstatement, less amount paid at termination in lieu of notice; - (b) Additional remedial relief to the extent of \$3,300; and has considered the Respondent's reply;

-the Tribunal awards:
+the Tribunal awards

-- (a) full salary up to the date of reinstatement less the amount paid at termination in lieu of notice and less also the amount of termination indemnity; - (b) no remedial relief and so orders.
+- (a) full salary up to the date of this judgement less the amount paid at termination in lieu of notice and less also the amount of termination indemnity; - (b) no remedial relief and so orders. - 12.
+Whereas the Tribunal has received a further claim for compensation in lieu of reinstatement, the Tribunal awards \$7,000 in lieu of reinstatement and notes that in the computation of the amount regard has been paid to the following factors:

-12. Whereas the Tribunal, having received from the Applicant a request for reimbursement of legal costs amounting to \$2,685, notes, with regard to its power to pronounce on such requests, that article 12 of its Rules authorizes applicants to be represented by counsel, and that accordingly costs may be incurred in submitting claims.
+- (a) The Applicant's reports show that he was never less than average in any year and has been noted as "very good"; - (b) Consistent with the foregoing, after service from 12 April 1946, he was given his permanent contract on 26 November 1950; - (c) His five years' review was not due until 26 November 1955; - (d) His age is 33 years; - (e) His base salary was \$3,530 per annum and so orders. - 13.
+Whereas the Tribunal having received from the Applicant a request for reimbursement of legal costs amounting to \$1,100; notes, with regard to its power to pronounce on such requests, that article 12 of its Rules authorizes applicants to be represented by counsel, and that accordingly costs may be incurred in submitting claims.
 It recalls that in a general statement of 14 December 1950 it pointed out that it could grant compensation for such costs if they are demonstrated to have been unavoidable, if they are reasonable in amount and if they exceed the normal expenses of litigation before the Tribunal.
-Recalling the case law of the League of Nations Tribunal (Judgements No. 13 of 7 March 1934 and No. 24 of 26 February 1946), "il n'y a aucune raison pour déroger au principe général de droit que les dépens, sauf compensation, sont payés par la partie qui succombe", the Tribunal considers that it is competent to pronounce upon the costs.
+Recalling the case law of the League of Nations Tribunal (Judgements No. 13 of 7 March 1934 and No. 24 of 26 February 1946), "il n'y a aucune raison pour déroger au principe générale de droit que les dépens, sauf compensation, sont payés par la partie qui succombe", the Tribunal considers that it is competent to pronounce upon the costs.